bmedicke/REED/radare2/readme.md

 ## the grammar of commands

 Modes are not the only similarity to Vim.
-Just likt it, Radare2 uses the chaining of single characters to create commands.
+Just like it, Radare2 uses the chaining of single characters to create commands.

 Each command starts with a **single mnemonic character**.<br>
 For instance: every command that is related to some kind of analysis starts with `a`.